Untold writers

 Untold Dylan seeks to explore the compositions of Bob Dylan, and the influences upon his creative work.
 Details of how to contact us are given at the end.

 Here’s some background on those who are involved in creating the site, including both writers and researchers.
-This file was last updated on 15 March 2021 with the addition of an article on Patrick Roefflaer
+This file was last updated in July 2024 following the announcement of the passing of our dear friend Aaron Galbraith.
+A copy of the article that appeared on this site at the time of his passing, is published below.

 Tony Attwood gained his research degree at London University Institute of Education and has since spent his working life as a teacher, as a musician, as a university lecturer, in the theatre and as a writer of fiction and non-fiction books, and of advertisements.
 He is also a Fellow of the Institute of Administrative Management (not that you would know it from the cock-ups that occasionally beset Untold Dylan).